sacridini/Awesome-Geospatial/README.md

 * [turf-swift](https://github.com/mapbox/turf-swift) - A Swift language port of Turf.js.
 * [MapboxDirections.swift](https://github.com/mapbox/MapboxDirections.swift) - Traffic-aware directions in Swift or Objective-C on iOS, macOS, tvOS, and watchOS.
 * [Mapbox Navigation SDK for iOS](https://github.com/mapbox/mapbox-navigation-ios) - Turn-by-turn navigation logic and UI in Swift or Objective-C on iOS.
+* [Apple MapKit](https://developer.apple.com/documentation/mapkit) - Display map or satellite imagery directly from your app's interface, call out points of interest, and determine placemark information for map coordinates.

 ## Scala